anilkk/ui-component-with-forge-ui/README.md

 ### Note

-1. You can't style using CSS and so please your 3rd party services like [cloudinary](https://cloudinary.com/) to customize your image.
+1. You can't style using CSS and so use _3rd party_ services like [cloudinary](https://cloudinary.com/) to customize your image if possible.

 # Icons

-You can use small [Image](#Image) component and you can also use emoji as icon with text.
+You can use a small [Image](#Image) component, or you can also use emoji as an icon with text.

 ![Button text with icon emoji](./img/icon-emoji.png)